 KINGames are the largest annual undergraduate Kinesiology Conference in Canada.
 Students gather to compete in sports, academics and dance.
 They strive to promote Student Learning, Intercultural Understanding and Sustainability.

 The team with the most overall points at the end of the two-day competition will win the coveted ‘Golden Shoe’ trophy.
-The current National Champions are the Queen's University Gaels.
-(2015 games)
+The current National Champions are the Queen's University Gaels (2017 Games).

 The athletic events are designed in such a way that avoids the resemblance to established sports.
 In this way, competitors are tested on their adaptive athleticism – levelling the playing field for everyone, regardless of their expertise.
 The games change every year.
 On the academic component, the competitors will typically take part in quiz-style events that test knowledge of such topics as exercise physiology, human growth, anatomy, and biomechanics.

 York's Involvement: York University hosted a KIN Games in 2006.
-They last competed at the 2016 KIN Games hosted by McGill.
+They last competed at the 2017 KINGames hosted by the University of Manitoba.

 The upcoming KINGames are taking place in March 2018 at the University of Alberta.
 Get updates from our team here

 -- The 2018 KINGames Applications were already do, but don't worry, it's never too early to start gearing up for the 2019 KINGames--